coldwoong/dev-place/content/categories/Test/_index.md

 ---
-title: "Hi"
+title: Hi
-description: "This is an example category"
+description: This is an example category
-slug: "test"
+slug: test
-image: "hutomo-abrianto-l2jk-uxb1BY-unsplash.jpg"
+image: hutomo-abrianto.jpg
 style:
     background: "#2a9d8f"
     color: "#fff"